KCampos24/Managing-Users/README.md

 <h1>Manage Users with Linux Commands</h1>

 <h2>Description</h2>
-This repository demonstrates the different types of SQL JOIN operations used to combine data from multiple tables.
-Each JOIN type has a specific use case, particularly in cybersecurity, where these operations help ensure data integrity, monitor access, and detect potential threats.
-Below are examples of INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN, each with an explanation of their purpose.
+This repository demonstrates the process of managing user accounts in Linux.
+It will outline the steps to add the user researcher9 to a designated team, modify the user's group affiliation to another team within the organization, and subsequently delete the user account along with the associated group using Linux commands.

 <h2>Languages and Utilities Used</h2>